JulyP4/FLIM-CPU/README.md

-# FLIM_CPU
+# FLIM-CPU

-FLIM_CPU is a desktop application for processing fluorescence lifetime imaging (FLIM) data.
+FLIM-CPU is a desktop application for processing fluorescence lifetime imaging (FLIM) data.
 It delivers CPU-based data loading, analysis, and visualization so researchers can reliably reproduce experiments and explore datasets on standard hardware.

 Official releases are published on GitHub: <https://github.com/JulyP4/FLIM-CPU/releases>.